Sherlock Holmes: Consulting Detective (gamebook)

-Sherlock Holmes: Consulting Detective is a game of reasoning and deduction published by Sleuth Publications in 1982 that is based on the Sherlock Holmes body of works by Arthur Conan Doyle.
+Sherlock Holmes: Consulting Detective is a game of reasoning and deduction published by Sleuth Publications in 1982 that is based on the Sherlock Holmes body of works by Sir Arthur Conan Doyle.
 Multiple expansions and reprints of the game have since been released in many languages.
 The game won both a Charles S. Roberts Award and Spiel des Jahres.

 Description

 Sherlock Holmes: Consulting Detective is a game of deduction for 1 to 6 players.
 Each player, taking on the role of one of Sherlock Holmes' Baker Street Irregulars, tries to solve mysteries in the absence of Holmes, who is otherwise engaged.
 The players are given a brief introduction, and gather clues from various locations, trying to solve the mystery by visiting as few locations as possible.

 Gameplay

 In a general introduction, Holmes tells the players that there are several reliable sources of information: St Barts Morgue, Scotland Yard Criminology Laboratory, Scotland Yard, Public Records Office, Somerset House, the Old Bailey, the Inns of Court, Raven & Rat Inn, Parsons Toy Shoppe (owned by an informer), the offices of The Times and The Police Gazette, several clubs, and the Central Carriage Stables.
 A map of Victorian London, and a clue-filled reproduction of The Times are also included to help with cases.

 An introduction to the mystery is then read, which includes descriptions of the scene of the crime and several people connected with the crime.
 The players then decide where to look for further clues.
 The London Directory booklet lists which locale to visit to speak to a particular person.
 Each location reveals one or more clues about the case (as found in the Clue Book).
 After visiting one or more locations, a player may feel that enough clues have been found to identify all of the details of the case.

 In order to ascertain whether the player has discovered the correct solution, the player must answer several questions from the Quiz Book.
 The player earns points for each correct answer, but loses points for each location that was visited.
 If playing competitively, the highest score wins the game.
 If playing solitaire or cooperatively, the player or players can compare their score to Sherlock Holmes' score.